Updated: Dec 22, 2021

 Our Context in Matthew

-This lesson is very straightforward, and I don’t think you’ll have any trouble explaining the point (we must worship Jesus) to your class!
+This lesson is very straightforward, and I don’t think you’ll have any trouble understanding the point (we must worship Jesus)!
 However, behind the scenes are lots and lots of debates.
 We have a favorite set of characters that have spawned their own mythos, most of which is made up.
 We also have a primary target for Bible nay-sayers who think it’s pretty much all been made up.
 Most of what I give you in this handout is historical background and the best summary I can of what people argue about in here.
-If it helps you teach or appreciate our Bible, great!
+If it helps you understand or appreciate our Bible, great!
 If it prepares you for non-Christian attacks on our Bible, great!

 Getting Started: Things to Think About

-Your leader guide recommends talking about amazing things you’ve seen in the sky.
+Lifeway recommends talking about amazing things you’ve seen in the sky.
 The obvious connection is with the “star of Bethlehem.”
-I’m all for that if your class members will connect with it!
+I’m all for that if your group will connect with it!

 Best Laid Plans . . .

-In the “More Ideas” section, your leader guide says that our best laid plans (in this case, that of Herod) often fail and suggests recounting some of our biggest failed plans and what went wrong.
+In the “More Ideas” section, Lifeway says that our best laid plans (in this case, that of Herod) often fail and suggests recounting some of our biggest failed plans and what went wrong.
 That could be fun, too!
 Doesn’t every Scooby-doo episode end with “and I would have gotten away with it, too . . .”?

 This Week's Big Idea: Herod the Great’s Family “Tree” and Christianity